salarmehr/cosmopolitan/readme.md

     echo $cosmo->duration(599) . "\n";
     // ِ The currency code can be passed as the second argument or passed as an item of the modifiers array
     // otherwise the currency of the region will be used
-    // make sure you have exchanged the currencies if necessary before using this function. echo $cosmo->money(12.3) . "\n";
+    // Make sure you have exchanged the currencies if necessary before using this function. echo $cosmo->money(12.3) . "\n";
     echo $cosmo->currency($cosmo->modifiers['currency']) . "\n";
     echo "Language direction: " . $cosmo->direction() . "\n";